CipherStashDocs

 Zero-knowledge by design

 Existing key management solutions reveal either data or keys to intermediaries.
-ZeroKMS uses proxy symmetric re-encryption (patent pending).
-Key seeds are returned to the application.
-The application creates data keys locally.
-Data keys are never seen by third parties.
-Never sent across the network.
+ZeroKMS uses proxy symmetric re-encryption (patent pending) on its authority key to produce a key seed, which it returns to the application.
+The application processes that seed with its own client key and derives the data key locally.
+Data keys are never seen by third parties, and never sent across the network.
+Neither is the client key.

 How it works